Bealby/grandpas-pocket-watch-shop/README.md

 ### Hosting

-- [Heroku](https://id.heroku.com/) - Heroku is a cloud platform as a service supporting several programming languages.
+- [Heroku](https://id.heroku.com/) - Heroku is a cloud based platform
+   allowing developers to build, run, and operate applications
-- [GitHub](https://github.com/)** - Used to store repository and deploy Website
+- [GitHub](https://github.com/)** - Used to store repositories and deploy Websites

 ### Languages